DG Home Education

 What happens next

-Dumfries and Galloway will then contact the parent/carer directly to progress their request to withdraw their child Dumfries and Galloway Education.
+Dumfries and Galloway will then contact the parent/carer directly to progress their request to withdraw their child Dumfries and Galloway Education and seek the views of the child.

-Parents/Carers will then be asked to inform Dumfries and Galloway how they intend to provide an efficient and suitable education for their child.
+Parents/Carers will then be asked to inform Dumfries and Galloway how they intend to provide an efficient and suitable education.
 They will then receive a letter informing them whether their request has been granted or whether further information is required.

 If consent is granted, the child’s name will be removed from the school roll.